Sweet And Sour Meatballs Recipe

 • Preheat oven to 350 degrees F.

-• In a large mixing bowl, combine the turkey, onion powder and garlic powder.
+• In a large mixing bowl, combine the turkey, onion powder, garlic powder, salt, and pepper.
 Mix well.

 • Using your hands, roll small, walnut sized meatballs and place on a cookie sheet.

-• Bake for approximately 20-30 minutes, or until the meatballs are cooked through.
-A meat thermometer should read between 165-175 degrees F.
+• Bake for approximately 25-30 minutes, or until the meatballs are cooked through.
+A meat thermometer should read at least 165℉.
+Below that is not safe to eat.

-• While they are in the oven, put all the glaze ingredients into a small pot and warm over low-medium heat.
-Stir constantly.
+• While they are in the oven, put all the glaze ingredients into a small pot and warm over low-medium heat. whisk constantly until you have a smooth liquid.
+Set aside to cool, but do not put it in the fridge.

 • When the meatballs are done, put them into a large mixing bowl (please don't burn yourself!) and pour the glaze over them.
 Mix gently to coat the meatballs.